PardhuMadipalli/SMS-Syncer/README.md

 - The app provides user-friendly explanations about why permissions are needed
 - Permission status is visually indicated with color-coded status messages
 - Contact names are displayed when contacts permission is granted, otherwise phone numbers are used
+- Password configuration is required before the app can send encrypted messages

 ### UI Features
 - **Material Design 3**: Modern, beautiful interface following Google's latest design guidelines